License availability, cargo handling quality, and employees’ professionalism: what is necessary to consider when operating dangerous goods by rail?

 Such situations are quite rare, usually, they happen when a wagon hits another wagon upon maneuvering, lowering, or coupling at railway stations along the route.
 In such cases, after unloading, the wagon is completely cleaned from the remnants of the cushioning material, and wooden struts that fix the rows with the cargo, all danger signs are removed from the wagon and the wagon is sent with an accompanying notice for washing.

-It is important to note that the knowledge and experience gained by Ahlers employees while working with dangerous goods at the warehouse in Chelyabinsk were useful, and the team successfully used this best practice when starting up and training employees at the new warehouse in Novosibirsk in 2017 as well as in Saint Petersburg in 2022.
+It is important to note that the knowledge and experience gained by Ahlers employees while working with dangerous goods at the warehouses were useful, and the team successfully used this best practice.

 At Ahlers we always ensure our workers have the training and supervision they need to operate safely with and around hazardous substances.